zamucodes/cryptodash/README.md

 Basic knwoledge of Polymer 2, WebComponents and how to install them
 ### Installing

-Just clone the repo or download the zip file to your computer and run "npm install dependencies" on a terminal
+Just clone the repo or download the zip file to your computer and run "bower install" on a terminal

 ## Deployment